Kathryn Morgan Award Winners

 After more than 20 years in Dining Services, Don Thomas is affectionately known as the Mayor of Swarthmore.
 Honored 2016-17.

 Provost and dean of the faculty Sarah Willie-LeBreton came to Swarthmore in 1997 as an assistant professor of sociology.
-She is a three-time past coordinator of Black Studies.
+She is a past coordinator of Black Studies.
 Honored 2017-18.

 Cynthia Jetter '74, former director of community partnerships and planning at the Lang Center, is known for her longtime service and leadership in the Chester community.
 Honored 2017-18.